vanjoe667/eth-watcher/README.md

-This project lists for changes in an ethereum wallet (including tokens)
+This project listens for changes in an ethereum wallet (including tokens)